lpep64/Neural-Swarm/documentation/folder_explanation.md

 - **prototypes**: Contains rN.launch.py an earlier version of r_neural.launch.py.
 - **r_neural.launch.py**: Initializes the Gazebo simulation with a specified number of robots and spawn radius.
+- **race.launch.py:** Initalizes the Gazebo simulation with 4 robots encouraged to go in along a track
+- **single.launch.py**: Initalizes a Gazebo simulation with 1 robot, in another terminal if self_controller.py is run the robot can be self controlled

 ## lp_neural_swarm